-Attendance is mandatory and will be taken daily, regardless of instructional model.
+Attendance is mandatory and will be taken daily, regardless of the instructional model.
 Teachers take attendance at the start of each class period to ensure regular attendance.
-In the event, students are unable to attend a class day, parents are required to report the absence by emailing attendence@tuxedoparkschool.org before 8:30 am.
+In the event students are unable to attend class, parents are required to report the absence by emailing attendence@tuxedoparkschool.org before 8:30 am.
 Should we move to a remote learning environment, this policy will remain in place.
-If a student is unable to attend an individual class, the parent should email the teacher and attendence@tuxedoparkschool.org before the class starts.
+If a student cannot attend an individual class, the parent should email the teacher and attendence@tuxedoparkschool.org before the course starts.